MerianBerry/Cyclone-Engine/docs/documentation.md

 //The typical ouput of all complex Lunar methods, the output of the method is stored in result.
-//You can debug errors using the message & error_code outputs. template<typename T>
+//You can debug errors using the message & error_code outputs.
+//get the result of the method by using .result on the method call template<typename T>
 struct Lresult
 {